mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 slug: "/the-n-props-syndrome"
 ---

+_This is a rewrite of my post ["A note on composing components" available on dev.to](https://dev.to/mfrachet/a-note-on-composing-components-with-react-5ee4) that is obsolete and not complete._

 If you are working or if you have worked on a codebase having components with a lot of props, you might have been victim of what I call **"The N props syndrome"**.

-Let's me explain what I mean there by telling you the story of my main OSS project.
+Let me explain what I mean there by telling you the story of my main Open Source project.

-Some years ago, I've released [rn-placeholder](https://github.com/mfrachet/rn-placeholder) that is a react-native library aiming to provide some UX friendly skeleton loader like facebook or slack are doing in their mobile applications:
+Some years ago, I've released the first version of [rn-placeholder](https://github.com/mfrachet/rn-placeholder) that is a [react-native](https://reactnative.dev/) library aiming to provide UX friendly skeleton loaders as you may have already seen in the Facebook mobile application or Slack desktop:

 ![rn-placeholder example](./rn-placeholder.gif)

-At that time, if you wanted to use the library, you would have to include the following to your codebase (this is the most complete way to render this component using all of its props):
+At that time, if you wanted to use the library, you would have to include the following to your codebase (all the props are listed):

 ```jsx
 // The v1.0.0 README is available here: https://github.com/mfrachet/rn-placeholder/tree/v1.0.0